-Is it acceptable to conduct a study that poses high risks to subjects (liver biopsy in healthy volunteers) but has very high social value?
+Is it acceptable to conduct a study that poses high risks to subjects, but has very high social value?

 Fallacy of the Package Deal

 Many commentators argue that the potential benefits of one intervention should not be allowed to justify the risks of other interventions in the same study.